jito-foundation/ncn-template/simulation-test-detailed-guide.md

 1. Advancing time by 1000 slots to ensure we're in a new epoch
 2. Getting the current epoch from the clock
 3. Calling `do_intialize_epoch_state()` to create an epoch state account
-4. The epoch state tracks the progress of the voting cycle for this epoch
+4. The epoch state tracks the progress of the consensus cycle for this epoch

 ##### `do_intialize_epoch_state()`